ilastik/ilastik.github.io/documentation/counting/counting.md

  -->

 It is important to note that the object density is an approximate estimator of the true integer count.
-The estimates are close to the true count when are integrated over sufficiently large regions of the image and when enough training data is provided.
+The estimates are close to the true count when integrated over sufficiently large regions of the image and when enough training data is provided.

 NOTE that also contaminations of the image such as debris or other spurious objects may invalidate the estimated density.